docker/compose/README.md

 ## Building

-To build the daemon you will need to cd into the `containerd` directory in the respository and type `make`.
 You will need to make sure that you have Go installed on your system and the containerd repository is cloned in your `$GOPATH`.
-You will also need to make sure that you have all the depedencies cloned as well.
+You will also need to make sure that you have all the dependencies cloned as well.

+After that just run `make` and the binaries for the daemon and client will be localed in the `bin/` directory.

 ## Performance